AztecProtocol/aztec-packages/circuits/cpp/barretenberg/spec/protogalaxy.md

 11. V sends $\gamma$
     * in the noninteractive setting we add $K$'s coefficients (scalars) to the transcript
 12. $P, V$ compute  $e^* = F(\alpha)L_0(\gamma) + Z(\gamma)K(\gamma)$ which is (d-1)k scalar operations
-11. At the end of the protocol
+11. At the end of the pr
     * $V: \phi^* = L_0(\gamma)\phi + \sum_{i \in [k]} L_i(\gamma)\phi_i$
         * as the public inputs are group elements, we require  $Pub_{tot}$ ecc scalar multiplication which are going to be offset  to the ECC VM
      * P: $\omega^* = L_0(\gamma)\omega + \sum_{i \in [k]} L_i(\gamma)\omega_i$